-(ii) During the financial year, management performed an impairment test for the investment in Hantong Metal Component Sdn.
-Bhd. ("HTJB") due to loss incurred in the financial year and the adverse impact of the COVID-19 pandemic on its operations.
-The recoverable amount of the investment in HTJB has been computed based on a value in use calculation using cash flow projections from forecasts approved by management covering a five-year period and taking into account consideration of the COVID-19 pandemic.
-The pre-tax discount rate used and the forecasted growth rate used to extrapolate cash flow projections beyond the five-year period are 15.14% and 0% respectively.
-An impairment loss of \$415,000 is recognised to reduce the carrying amount to its recoverable amount of \$844,000.
+- (b) Company level Impairment review of investment in subsidiaries - (i) During the financial year, management performed an impairment test for the investment in CFM Infratrade Pte.
+Ltd. ("CFM Infratrade") due to reduced profits in the financial year and the negative impact of the COVID-19 pandemic on its operations.
+The recoverable amount of the investment in CFM Infratrade has been determined based on a value in use calculation using cash flow projections approved by management covering a five-year period and taking into consideration of the COVID-19 pandemic and difficult market conditions.
+The forecasted revenue growth rate and pre-tax discount rate applied to the cash flow projections are 6.0% and 13.0% respectively.
+The forecasted terminal growth rate used to extrapolate cash flow projections beyond the five-year period is 0%.
+An impairment loss of \$500,000 (2020: \$Nil) is recognised for the financial year ended 30 June 2021 to reduce the carrying amount to its recoverable amount of \$1,433,000 (2020: \$1,933,000).

-With regards to the assessment of value in use, a reasonably possible 10% increase/ decrease in projected revenue would increase/decrease the recoverable amount by \$34,000.
-A reasonably possible 0.5% increase/decrease in gross profit margin would increase/decrease the recoverable amount of investment in HTJB by \$89,000.
+With regards to the assessment of value in use, a reasonably possible 2% increase/decrease in forecasted revenue would increase/decrease the recoverable amount by \$114,000.
+A reasonably possible 0.5% increase/decrease in gross profit margin would increase/decrease the recoverable amount of investment in CFM Infratrade by \$95,000.